Do you get cravings you can't ignore? Just recently I made the mistake of looking at desserts on Pinterest - late at night.

 Oh boy, that was a mistake.
-I just couldn't wait to make the blondies I discovered.
-Good thing they were made with chickpeas and oats, but sugar, too. ?
+I couldn't wait to make the blondies I discovered.
+Good thing they were made with chickpeas and oats, but sugar, too.
 I had to make them, but I could have used these 6 tips for dealing with food triggers.
+Luckily there are substitutes for white sugar.

-Sometimes we're unaware of the trigger, and the habit that follows, but if you become mindful of them, you'll have a lot more success sticking with your plan to eat healthy.
-Unfortunately, once that trigger has gotten into your brain, the craving starts and we have trouble ignoring it.
+Sometimes we're unaware of the trigger and the habit that follows, but if you become mindful of them, you'll have a lot more success sticking with your plan to eat healthy.
+Unfortunately, once that trigger has gotten into your brain, the craving starts, and you have trouble ignoring it.

-We're lucky we have triggers because they urge us to explore, learn new things, find a mate and help keep us alive.
-45% of your daily activities are habits that are triggered by cues.
+Not all triggers are bad.
+We're lucky we have some triggers because they urge us to explore, learn new things, find a mate, and help keep us alive.
+Forty-five percent of your daily activities are habits that are triggered by cues.
 And the habits we form help us get through the day without having to make too many decisions or think a lot.
 They can also lead us down a path that we don't want.

 Once a food trigger happens, you anticipate the reward.